Joyce Gorrell and Angela Brinker want you to know that Ecochallenge is fun!

 And the fun part?
 “Our Green Team meetings tend to be really serious and focused,” Joyce says.
 “This was a fun way to lighten the mood and the conversation for a month.
 It helps humans feel a little more in control of solutions, which is important.”

-She even has a funny story to explain how the Challenge helped them all shift their moods: “I came into work one day and had a voicemail from my colleague Marcy, who is in charge of facilities support and some of our security endeavors, and it said, ‘Call me as soon as you get in!’
+She even has a funny story to explain how the Challenge helped them all shift their moods: “I came into work one day and had a voicemail from my colleague Marcie, who is in charge of facilities support and some of our security endeavors, and it said, ‘Call me as soon as you get in!’
 I was really busy and didn’t get to call her that day.
 So the next day, I got a new voicemail from her, ‘I guess you didn’t get my voicemail!
 Call me back!’
-So I braced myself for whatever catastrophe was awaiting me, picked up the phone, and hesitantly asked, ‘Hey, Marcy.
+So I braced myself for whatever catastrophe was awaiting me, picked up the phone, and hesitantly asked, ‘Hey, Marcie.
 What’s up?’
-Marcy responds excitedly, ‘How do I get my points for my waste free dinner?!’
+Marcie responds excitedly, ‘How do I get my points for my waste free dinner?!’
 I’m laughing, she’s laughing – she just wanted to figure out how to get her points!
 It’s a lot more fun than either ‘the world is ending!’ or making a spreadsheet to figure out how to report something.
 Plastic Free Ecochallenge was a way to decompress after a hard day, be creative, and still make a difference.”

 Joyce and Angela’s hope for next year?
 “We would love other botanical gardens to step up and participate next year – it just can’t be the zoos and aquariums getting to have all the fun!”